PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM1_CDM2_diff.md

 2. Updated instructions on how to map specialty values for the `specialty_concept_id`.
 3. Addition of `provider_name` field.
 See convention document for instructions.
 4. Addition of `gender_concept_id` and `gender_source_Value` fields.
 See convention document for instructions.
+5. Additon of `specialty_source_concept_id` field.
+See convention document for instructions.

 ####[1.6 Visit Occurrence ](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#16-visit_occurrence)
 1. Data Type Column included in the table